v-a-fedorchenko/showcase/README.md

 - Within each application, I use one module per aggregate
 - In this showcase project, for simplicity, I use very few aggregates
 - Most of the work here is being done externally and will be documented in the next section

+## 6. Documentation & Knowledge Sharing

+- I use MkDocs for documentation
+- I use a simple CI for publishing the documentation to GitHub Pages
+-